 - Increase the consistency and responsiveness of district and school level policies, practices and procedures to integrate RtI Eligibility for SLD within a comprehensive MTSS

 - Increase understanding, capacity and fidelity with which districts and schools apply eligibility criteria for SLD

-In addition, there is a pre-session webinar (recorded October 19) providing an overview of information for the series and specific instructions on registration.
-District and elementary school teams who will be participating in the November sessions can access the pre-recorded webinar by going to http://surveymonkey.com/r/RtI-E-Webinar.
-A flyer advertising this webinar can be found here.
-It is expected that those who plan to attend the upcoming RtI Eligibility Professional Learning Series complete this webinar prior to the November sessions.
+In addition, there will be a webinar on August 30, 2019, from 10:00 to 11:00 am (EST) designed for Cohort 1 registrants to provide an overview of information for the series and to provide specific instructions on registration.
+A flyer advertising this webinar can be found HERE.
+It is expected that those who plan to attend the upcoming RtI Eligibility Professional Learning Series for Cohort 1 will complete this webinar prior to the Fall sessions.
 Two pre-reading documents are also available for download — Florida Rule 6A-6.0331 and Florida Rule 6A-6.03018.

 Suggested roles for the district team include: Assistant Superintendent, Director of Curriculum and Instruction, Director of Elementary Education, ESE Director, Student Services Director, School Psychology Supervisor, and/or District MTSS Coordinator.
 Suggested roles for the school team include: School Administrator, School Psychologist, Instructional Coach, ESE Staffing/Program Specialist for SLD, school MTSS coordinator, and/or guidance counselor.